DanThiffault/rails-lastmile/README.md

 FAQ
 ===

- * My cpu is pegged at 100% after deploying.
+Q.  My cpu is pegged at 100% after deploying.
 Ensure that you have the following two lines in your Gemfile when deploying to a linux box:

 ```ruby
    gem "execjs"
    gem "therubyracer"